$ PlainPropertyTax

 Cook County, Illinois Property Taxes

-The median annual property tax in Cook County is $6,053, which is 118% higher than the Illinois state average and 215% above the national average.
-The effective tax rate is 1.98% on a median home value of $305,200.
+The median annual property tax in Cook County is $6,191, which is 117% higher than the Illinois state average and 211% above the national average.
+The effective tax rate is 1.91% on a median home value of $324,500.
 Property taxes represent 7.4% of the median household income in this county.
+All property tax data shown below is sourced from the U.S. Census Bureau American Community Survey 5-Year Estimates, which aggregates self-reported tax payments from homeowner households across the county.
+This page includes tax trends over multiple years, comparisons with neighboring counties, and a rent-versus-own cost analysis.

 Median Annual Tax